Skip to content

 More Days in Vadodara?

-Tambekar Wada is a three-story building in a wada style (North Karnataka and some part of Maharashtra) built around the 19th century.
+Tambekar Wada is a three-story building in a wada style (North Karnataka and some parts of Maharashtra) built around the 19th century.
 The Wada preserves some of the colorful story panels painted in various styles.

 Day 3 Day Trip to Champaner